mozilla/data-docs/src/concepts/censuses.md

 A visualization of real and detrended ADI is available at [Desktop API Details: Long-term trend and decomposition][adi_graph].
-ADI is also plotted in the [Mozilla Data Collective][adi_mdc] and the raw data is available in BigQuery (see an example [ADI query in Redash](https://sql.telemetry.mozilla.org/queries/66481)).
+The raw data is available in BigQuery (see an example [ADI query in Redash](https://sql.telemetry.mozilla.org/queries/66481)).

 Telemetry only reports whether blocklist checking is enabled or disabled on the client; there is no data in telemetry about blocklist fetches,